Las Cruces NM - Home-Commercial Inspections

 Air Sampling Methods - State of New Mexico Only

 Air samples are possibly the most common type of environmental sample that investigators collect to study bioaerosols (mold, pollen, particulates).
-The physics of removing particles from the air and the general principles of good sample collection apply to all airborne materials, whether biological or other origin.
+The physics of removing particles from the air and the general principles of good sample collection apply to all airborne materials, whether biological or other origins.
 Therefore, many of the basic principles investigators use to identify and quantify other airborne particulate matter can be adapted to bioaerosol sampling.
-Common to all aerosol samplers is consideration of collection
+Common to all aerosol samplers is the consideration of collection

 efficiency.
 The following are the two most common forms of air sampling methods.

 Surface sampling can be useful for differentiating between mold growth and stains of various kinds.
 This type of sampling is used to identify the type of mold growth that may be present and help investigate water intrusion.
 Surface sampling can help the interpretation of building inspections when used correctly.
 The following are the different types of surface samples that are commonly used to perform a direct examination of a specific location.
 Spore counts per area are not normally useful.

 We inspect the plumbing systems for any leaks or deficiencies.

 We provide warranty inspections for new homes that approaching the 1 year warranty.

 We Inspect fireplaces and the chimney structures.
 Gas operation testing.

 We inspect Mobile home utilizing the Standards of practice for mobile home inspections.

 We inspect the roofing system for any damage or areas in need of repair.